seanTsmith/tequila/README.md

 - create redis-store
 - create package-store (sound, image, pdf, misc subclass resource-class make attribute type)
 - Use confess / phantomJS to make cache manifest
+- Review callback for consistancy.  err, xxx like node?

 #### Uncertain
 - make remote command type or flag as remote ? or just do it automatically if not handled locally ?